Spaces of norms, determinant of cohomology and Fekete points in non-Archimedean geometry: Spaces of norms

+If on the other hand $K$ is algebraically closed, then $\tK$ is algebraically closed as well, and $|K^\times|$ is divisible.
+In particular, $K$ is then either trivially valued or densely valued.
+The completion of an algebraic closure of any non-Archimedean field $K$ is denoted by $\C_K$.
+It is the smallest complete algebraically closed extension of $K$.

 A field $K$ is \emph{local} if its unit ball $K^\circ$ is compact.
 This holds if and only if $K$ is either Archimedean, or non-Archimedean with finite residue field $\tK$.
-In the latter case, $K$ is discretely valued, and is in fact either finite and trivially valued, or isomorphic to a finite extension of $\Q_p$ or $\F_p{\lau t}$ (up to normalization of the absolute value).
+In the latter case, $K$ is trivially or discretely valued, and in fact either a finite trivially valued field, or isomorphic to a finite extension of $\Q_p$ or $\F_p{\lau t}$ (up to normalization of the absolute value).

-An \emph{immediate extension} of a non-Archimedean field $K$ is a complete field extension $L/K$ such that $|L^*|=|K^*|$ and $\widetilde{L}=\tK$, and $K$ is \emph{maximally complete} if it admits no nontrivial immediate extension.
-By \cite{Kap}, maximally complete is equivalent to spherically complete.
-A discretely valued field is maximally complete.
+An \emph{immediate extension} of a non-Archimedean field $K$ is a complete field extension $F/K$ with the same value group and residue field as $K$.
+The field $K$ is \emph{maximally complete} if it admits no nontrivial immediate extension.
+By~\cite{Kap}, $K$ is maximally complete iff it is spherically complete, which means that any decreasing sequence of closed balls has non-empty intersection.
+A discretely valued field is maximally complete, and every algebraically closed field admits an immediate maximally complete extension, unique up to isomorphism~\cite[Theorem 5]{Kap}.